mcvine/mcvine/README.md

 # Using the MCViNe ecosystem

-The MCVine packages are released through conda: [Anaconda Mcvine registry](https://anaconda.org/mcvine/) The mcvine-core can be selectived installed as a conda package in a conda environment:
+The MCVine packages are released through conda: [Anaconda Mcvine registry](https://anaconda.org/mcvine/) The mcvine-core can be selectively installed as a conda package in a conda environment:

 ```bash

 conda install mcvine-core

 ```
-Release candidates are provided through the rc channel (mcvine/label/rc), while full production releases through tha main channel (mcvine).
+Release candidate versions are provided through the rc channel (mcvine/label/rc), while full production releases through tha main channel (mcvine).
 It is strongly recommended to install the full MCVine ecosystem, instead of selective subpackages, due to internal depedencies

 ```bash